PHCEAC/Qideas/DeviceWidget-tree-view.md

 * Y?
 All USB devs reported by a usb handling qube
 * ND? qubes holding usb controllers
 * ?
 All microphone devices
+   ...

+Questions:
+* What classes of device/what use cases are easier when a parent dev/bus/